ja11sop/cuppa/README.md

 This is all that is required to ensure that the libraries are built correctly and linked with your target.
 It is important to note this will also "Do The Right Thing" in the presence of existing Boost installations.
 In other words this will pick up the correct shared library.

+## Acknowledgements

+This work is based on the build system used in [clearpool.io](http://www.clearpool.io) during development of its next generation exchange platform.